Search

 • The Boer goat’s meat contains less fat, fewer calories and higher levels of protein and iron than meat from beef, pork, lamb and chicken.
 It is often called “chevon”, and from young animals, “cabrito”.

-This article looks at the meat aspect and the information that is common to all goat enterprises, whether they be meat, mohair or milk.
+This page looks at the meat aspect and the information that is common to all goat enterprises, whether they be meat, mohair or milk.
 See the separate pages that are more specific to mohair and goat milk.

 International business environment

 South Africa is a relatively minor role player when it comes to goats, possessing approximately 3% of Africa’s goat population and less than 1% of the world’s.
-China, India, Pakistan and Bangladesh are the major goat producing countries.
+India, China, Pakistan and Bangladesh are the major goat producing countries.
 In Africa, Nigeria, Sudan and Kenya are where you will find most of the continent’s goats.

 The developing world accounts for some 96% of the world’s goats.
 Developed countries are the dominant market for goat products though.
 Were production systems to be improved, this has the potential to become a major earner of foreign exchange for developing countries.